Bakugan Battle Brawlers: Season 2: Battle Brawlers: New Vestroia

-In desperation, the Ancient Warriors give the Resistance Bakugan their attribute energies to protect them from Zenoheld, who reveals the Bakugan Termination System, a machine built to wipe out all Bakugan, but requires the Attribute Energies now held by the Resistance's Bakugan to power it.
+In desperation, the Ancient Warriors give the Resistance Bakugan their attribute energies to protect them from Zenoheld.
+Zenoheld reveals the Bakugan Termination System, a machine built to wipe out all Bakugan that requires the Attribute Energies now held by the Resistance's Bakugan to power it.
 These energies result in the six Bakugan evolving.
-After losing half the energies, the Brawlers decided to attack instead, engaging in a temporary alliance with Spectra Phantom, the former leader of the Vexos, along with his sidekick Gus Grav.
-However, the remaining energies are taken as the result of a trap field, and the Brawlers rush to New Vestroia to evacuate all the Bakugan.
-Drago, however, refuses to give up, and manages to destroy the BT System by absorbing all 6 Attribute Energies and evolves again into Helix Dragonoid.
+After losing half the energies, the Brawlers decide to attack instead, entering a temporary alliance with Spectra Phantom, the former leader of the Vexos, and his sidekick Gus Grav.
+However, the remaining energies are taken as the result of a trap field, and the Brawlers head to New Vestroia to evacuate the Bakugan.
+Drago, refusing to give up, manages to destroy the BT System by absorbing the six Attribute Energies, evolving again into Helix Dragonoid.

-Things quiet down briefly, until Spectra resurfaces again to battle Dan; upon losing, he concedes that Drago is the strongest Bakugan and joins the Brawlers, returning to his original self, Keith Fermin.
+Spectra resurfaces to battle Dan; upon losing, he concedes that Drago is the strongest Bakugan and joins the Brawlers, returning to his original self, Keith Fermin.
 Keith reveals that Zenoheld is working on a powerful weapon called the Alternative System and helps construct Battle Gear for Drago.
-Meanwhile, the Vexos begin crumbling from within as both Volt and Lync revolt, feeling that Zenoheld has crossed the line, but they are quickly disposed of by Prince Hydron.
-In the final battle, the Brawlers, Spectra, and Gus, manage to destroy the Alternative System, ending Zenoheld once and for all.
-With the Alternative crisis over, Dan, Shun, and Marucho bid farewell to the Resistance and returned to Earth.
-Weeks after, the trio were greeted by Ren Krawler, a Darkus Brawler from Gundalia.
+Meanwhile, the Vexos begin crumbling from within as Volt and Lync revolt after feeling that Zenoheld has crossed the line, but are disposed of by Prince Hydron.
+In the final battle, the Brawlers, Spectra, and Gus manage to destroy the Alternative System, ending Zenoheld for good.
+With the Alternative crisis over, Dan, Shun, and Marucho bid farewell to the Resistance and return to Earth.
+Weeks later, the trio is greeted by Ren Krawler, a Darkus Brawler from Gundalia.